 - saving pictures of your observations does not fill up the eVscope memory;

 - the storage capacity of the eVscope allows for up to 7 hours (for model 1.0) or 35 hours (for model eQuinox) of Enhanced Vision mode.
-In Science Observation mode, the shorter the exposure time, the more frames it takes, the faster the memory will fill up;
+In Science Observation mode, the shorter the exposure time, the more frames it takes, and the faster the memory will fill up;

 - even with full memory (100% data storage used), the eVscope will continue operating normally, and you will still be able to save your pictures.
 However, you will not be able to take part in community events or citizen science campaigns;